jberet/jsr352/xml2jsonLookup/README.md

 This sample webapp starts a batch job that reads XML data from online source, binds each data record to POJO (Movie bean), and serializes them to JSON output file.
-The job is configured to look up Jackson JsonFactory and XmlFactory from WildFly JNDI.
+The job is configured to look up Jackson JsonFactory and XmlFactory from WildFly JNDI. jberet-support module and its dependencies are installed in WildFly and referenced by this webapp via WEB-INF/jboss-deployment-structure.xml.
 See https://issues.jboss.org/browse/JBERET-47

 While in wildfly-samples/jberet directory, to build: